Draver93/img-proc/README.md

 - Even lines (0, 2, 4...) remain unchanged
 - Odd lines (1, 3, 5...) are blended with the previous line: `new = (current + previous) / 2`

+### SIMD Optimization

+The SIMD mode uses AVX2 instructions to process 32 pixels simultaneously:
+- Vectorized blending using `_mm256_avg_epu8` for optimal performance
+- Automatic fallback to scalar processing for edge cases
+- Compatible with all pixel formats supported by FFmpeg

 ## Development

 ### Project Structure